 Don’t forget your chargers!
 There are some inexpensive ones available that are solar-powered so that even if you’re away from electrical outlets, you can still charge your devices.

 Now that you are safe and have your route mapped, it is time to pack!
-Bring essentials such as sunscreen, bug spray, hats, protective gear, water, blankets, rain boots, healthy snacks, adequate water in reusable containers, and the like.
+Bring essentials such as sunscreen, bug spray, hats, protective gear, water, blankets, rain boots, healthy snacks, and adequate water in reusable containers.
 You might even keep those items packed in a tub that can be moved easily.

 Organization is key to easy traveling.
 Everyone in my family has a color that encapsulates towels, utensils, cups and so on.
-This helps to keep the belongings and the laundry to a minimum during travel and once the destination is reached.
-Clear tubs or wire baskets are also extremely helpful and negates the need for digging through tub after tub, vacuum-sealed storage bags make it easier to pack a lot of stuff in small spaces.
+This helps to keep the belongings and the laundry to a minimum.
+Clear tubs or wire baskets are also extremely helpful and negate the need for digging through tub after tub.
+Vacuum-sealed storage bags make it easier to pack a lot of stuff in small spaces.

 Consider bringing most of your own food.
-Not only will this save you a ton of money, but it will also help keep you healthy, it will save you time.
-If you’re traveling in a van or RV, you may have a refrigerator, for smaller vehicles check out some of the 12V cooler options that are now available.
+Not only will this save you a ton of money, but it will also help keep you healthy and will save you time.
+If you’re traveling in a van or RV, you may have a refrigerator; for smaller vehicles check out some of the 12V cooler options that are now available.
 Traveling by air?
 Snacks such as fresh fruit, nuts, dried berries, and granola are healthy and easily portable.

-A handy app to download is the local grocery store app, which allows you to restock on food when you get to your location and get the best deals possible.
+A handy app to download is the local grocery store app, which allows you to thriftily restock on food when you arrive at your location.
 Festival/Faire food is amazing but let’s face it, sometimes it is not accessible or you just want a light salad.
 Grocery store curbside allows you to save both time and money.

 5. Faire Life Hacks

 A propane shower, sturdy pop-up shelter, and costuming organization are key hacks that make faire travel life easier.
-The Mr. Heater Bass Camp Boss runs off of a rechargeable battery or can be plugged into a wall outlet or 12v vehicle outlet.
+Nothing feels better than a shower at the end of a faire day, these portable showers run off of a rechargeable battery or can be plugged into a wall outlet or 12v vehicle outlet.
 A sturdy pop-up shelter is so worth it.
 Good anchors are paramount and lowering it to its lowest height in heavy or straight line winds really helps.
 Clothing is an integral part of faire and having it organized, accessible, and well-maintained is key.
-Try using color-coded tubs, within the tubs use clear bags to sort accessories, shoes, and miscellaneous, with clothing pieces folded in such a manner that they can be seen utilizing folding techniques courtesy of Marie Condo of Netflix’s “Tidying Up”.
+Try using color-coded tubs, within the tubs use clear bags to sort accessories, shoes, and miscellaneous, with clothing pieces folded in such a manner that they can be seen utilizing folding techniques courtesy of Marie Kondo of Netflix’s “Tidying Up”.
 Accessible makeup with a folding free-standing mirror is also a great way to ease frustration on those early mornings.

 6. Plan to Break Plans